telerik/ajax-docs/controls/cloudupload/overview.md

 * Custom Events

 The files are passed to a Handler with a single request or on chunks.
-Telerik Backend Services does not support a multipart upload and the files are sent with a single request to the used Handler.
 The predefined chunk sizes for the Amazon and Azure storage providers are respectively- 5MB and 2MB.
 If the browser supports FileAPI, the control will create a module based on its functionality, otherwise it will use the iFrame module (e.g. IE9, IE8, IE7, IE6 will use iFrame module).

 ## Erasure Process